agglayer/e2e/tests/pos/veblop/README.md

 ## Scenarios

-TODO
+Checks scenarios at `scenarios/pos/veblop/`.

+Each scenario has its own folder, composed of a script and a parameters file.

+- The `run.sh` script is a documented shell script that can be executed directly.
+Its purpose and usage are explained at the top of the file.

+- The `params.yml` is the args file used to create the kurtosis-pos devnet.

 ## Tips

-You can list all tests along with their description and tags using this single command:
+You can list bats tests along with their description and tags using this single command:

 ```bash
 grep -B 3 "@test" *.bats